 On average, it takes 15 days so that the payment, once made, is registered by the Administration: before this period the student is not "up to date with taxes"; therefore, in the event that he needs to be up to date with payments (for example, to obtain a certificate or to register for an exam) he must ensure that he pays the fees well in advance.

-Please note that administrative compliance remains suspended until payment is automatically confirmed through the banking system (which, while quick, is not immediate except in the case of credit card payments).
+Please note that administrative situation remains suspended until payment is automatically confirmed through the banking system (which, even if quick, is not immediate except in the case of credit card payments).

 Students who are not up-to-date with tuition fee payments will not be able to enroll in the following year of the course, obtain any enrollment certificate, register exams, transfer to another University.
 Student with outstanding tuition fees cannot carry out any academic activities, therefore they cannot sit for exams or take their final degree examination.